-Lightning Wallet is mostly autonomous, but does not usually work alone.
-A special server called Olympus helps it with general maintenance tasks.
+Lightning Wallet is mostly autonomous but there is also a special server called Olympus which helps it with general maintenance tasks.

-Note: the wallet does not depend on or ever shares any personally identifying information with Olympus and is designed to work perfectly fine even when the Olympus server goes offline for an indeterminate periods of time.
+Note: the wallet does not depend on or ever shares any personally identifying information with Olympus and is designed to remain functional even when Olympus server goes offline.

 Here is what Olympus server does:

 Maintains a list of public Lightning nodes which the wallet uses to open payment channels.
 Note: Olympus only provides node information - all payment channel management (including opening and closing of channels) is done entirely by the Lightning Wallet in a completely autonomous manner.

-Provides partial payment routes by traversing a graph of available payment channels.
+Provides partial payment routes by traversing a Lightning Network graph.
 This relieves the wallet of some of the burden of maintaining such a graph locally, which may quickly become computationally infeasible for a mobile phone app, however this also introduces privacy implications which need clarifications:

 Wallet always asks for a partial route which starts at your peer’s node.
-This provides a plausible deniability since your peer may have many different wallets connected to it so there is no way for Olympus to tell for sure which exact wallet asks for a route.
+This provides a plausible deniability since peers typically have many different wallets connected to them so there is no way for Olympus to tell for sure who exactly is asking for a route.

 Wallet knows when a payment is being sent directly to your peer and does not ask Olympus for a payment route in this special case.

-Recipient may insert an assisted route right into it’s payment request and wallet is smart enough to detect and use it.
+Recipient may insert an assisted route right into its payment request and wallet is smart enough to detect that.
 Here is an example: suppose a complete route is

 A (you) → B (peer) → C → D → E (payee), in case when payee adds an assisted